YuliiaChorna1/Quotes-Scrapy-HW-9/README.md

 ## Quotes Scrapy with MongoDB and Redis

+This project demonstrates scraping quotes and author details from a website, storing them in MongoDB, and offering a command-line interface to query them.
-This project consists of several Python modules for scraping quotes, storing them in MongoDB, and offering a command-line interface to query them.
+The project consists of several Python modules for scraping quotes, storing them in MongoDB, and offering a command-line interface to query them.

 **1. Scrapy Spider:**